fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 --- middle

-Overview
+Problem Statement
 =========

-WebRTC {{I-D.ietf-rtcweb-overview}} based voice and video communications systems are becoming far more common and they often need voice and video media to traverse the enterprise firewall.
+WebRTC {{I-D.ietf-rtcweb-overview}} based voice and video communications systems are becoming far more common inside of enterprises and they often need voice and video media to traverse the enterprise firewall.
 This can happen when a device inside the firewall such as a web browser or phone is exchanging media with a conference bridge or gateway